vsoch/pipeline-cookiecutter/{{cookiecutter.project_slug}}/docs/pages/docs/development/index.md

 ---

-Once you have a production repository, meaning that it's passed tests, deployed a versioned container, and others are using your software, you can't make changes and push to master willy-nilly.
+{% raw %}Once you have a production repository, meaning that it's passed tests, deployed a versioned container, and others are using your software, you can't make changes and push to master willy-nilly.
 Instead, you will want to step through a careful set of stages to add new features or make changes that might look like this: